Sophist: Major figures

-Most of what is known about sophists comes from commentaries from others.
+Most of what is known about sophists comes from commentaries by others.
 In some cases, such as Gorgias, some of his works survive, allowing the author to be judged on his own terms.
-In one case, the Dissoi logoi, an important sophist text survived but knowledge of its author has been lost.
-However, most knowledge of sophist thought comes from fragmentary quotations that lack context.
-Many of these quotations come from Aristotle, who seems to have held the sophists in slight regard.
+In one case, the important sophist text Dissoi logoi survived, but knowledge of its author has been lost.
+However, most knowledge of sophistic thought comes from fragmentary quotations that lack context.
+Aristotle wrote Sophistical Refutations which references sophists and criticizes some common deceptive or misleading styles of argumentation, but he does not refer to individual sophists there in any detail, as Plato does.

 Protagoras

-Protagoras was one of the best known and most successful sophists of his era; however, some later philosophers, such as Sextus Empiricus treat him as a founder of a philosophy rather than as a sophist.
+Protagoras was one of the best-known and most successful sophists of his era; however, some later philosophers, such as Sextus Empiricus treat him as a founder of a philosophy rather than as a sophist.
 Protagoras taught his students the necessary skills and knowledge for a successful life, particularly in politics.
 He trained his pupils to argue from both points of view because he believed that truth could not be limited to just one side of the argument.
 Protagoras wrote about a variety of subjects and advanced several philosophical ideas, particularly in epistemology.
 Some fragments of his works have survived.
 He is the author of the famous saying, "Man is the measure of all things", which is the opening sentence of a work called Truth.